wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_payment_queryFeeDetails.md

 ---
-title: dot:payment_queryFeeDetails \[POST\] {disallowed}
+title: payment_queryFeeDetails  {disallowed} - Polkadot
-description: Query the detailed fee of a given encoded extrinsic.
+description: Example code for the payment_queryFeeDetails  {disallowed} json-rpc method. Сomplete guide on how to use payment_queryFeeDetails  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters